mrodozov/opencloud/docs/adr/groupware/0006-webui-api.md

 We are assuming that the APIs are public APIs (not just technically) and may be consumed by SDKs and third parties.

-Implications are that care must be put into providing an API that is table, versioned, has a changelog, and potentially provided as a product with [LTS (Long-term Support)](https://en.wikipedia.org/wiki/Long-term_support) options.
+Implications are that care must be put into providing an API that is stable, versioned, has a changelog, and potentially provided as a product with [LTS (Long-term Support)](https://en.wikipedia.org/wiki/Long-term_support) options.

 > [!WARNING]
 > There is still disagreement over this item, as some (e.g. <p.bleser@opencloud.eu>) question whether it is